 Washington State ParkDe Soto

 A visit to Washington State Park is sure to be a memorable experience for anyone.
 A favorite attraction here are the Indian rock carvings found in the park.
 These carvings, or petroglyphs, are believed to have been made around A.D.
 1,000 and give clues to the lives of the prehistoric Indians who once inhabited this part of Missouri.
-Activities: camping, canoeing, fishing, lodging, picnicking, rafting, swimming, hiking - backpacking trails

 George Washington Carver National MonumentDiamond

-The young boy known as the "Plant Doctor," tended his secret garden while observing the day to day operations of a successful 19th century farm.
+The young boy known as the "Plant Doctor" tended his secret garden while observing the day-to-day operations of a successful 19th-century farm.
 Nature and nurture ultimately influenced George on his journey to becoming a renowned scientist of agriculture.
-Includes the Carver Science Discovery Center, the Carver Museum, and the Carver Nature Trail
+Includes the Carver Science Discovery Center, the Carver Museum, and the Carver Nature Trail.

 Towosahgy State Historic SiteEast Prairie